Csmith715/empathy-prediction/README.md

     [ 7,  0,  0,  0,  1, 30]

 While the accuracy for the model is less than perfect, it does provide a good foundation to start from.
 More context surrounding the nature of each classification label will be helpful going forward as well.
 For instance the content of categories 3 and 4 appeared to be very similar with both containing a lot of questions as responses.
 Additionally, it is unclear if the categories have any ordinal implication.

+One last edit.
+I have made several attempts to try to load the classificaiton model from both Google and OneDrive.
+However, there seems to be some issues in creating the authentication.
+Still the model weights can be found through the following link: https://drive.google.com/drive/folders/1I7A6WF__AbvaMf2hCYC2Wjj8Vxyj_jjM?usp=sharing